mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/sandbox.md

 To send or receive WhatsApp messages to an end user from the Sandbox, you must first have any user proxy the Sandbox.

-First, send the message **"/proxy <your domain>"** to your Sandbox number in WhatsApp to join your sandbox.
+First, send the message **/proxy <your domain>** to your Sandbox number in WhatsApp to join your sandbox.

 When MeherY receives the proxy message, we will reply with a confirmation to that user that they have joined the Sandbox.